ifBars/VRChat-ProTVConvertor/README.md

 ProTVConvertor is a program that allows users to convert YouTube video links, YouTube playlist links, and http and https video links into the correct format required for ProTV, a VRChat development addon that allows users to create playlists to watch in VRChat.
 The program uses threading to complete these tasks as fast as possible, especially on modern CPUs.
 With this program, you can convert all the links into a playlist, with names, in the correct format.
 The program also comes with a feature for downloading thumbnails, checking for updates automatically, and it can automatically remove any YouTube videos that have been deleted or privated, or any invalid YouTube video.

+# FAQS
+Q: Why did it only export x amount of videos out of the whole playlist?
+A: If you enable "Remove Invalid YT Links", the program automatically removes all invalid video links.
+Additionally, the program automatically checks for duplicate videos and removes the duplicate.

+Q: What are the risks of using Fast Export?
+A: You can run the risk of only receiving part of the whole playlist's thumbnails.
+As well as you run the risk of the program crashing, however it is very rare.

+Q: What does it mean if the "API Key Status" says "Invalid"?
+A: This means the YouTube API key that the program is using, is invalid.
+If you are using your own API key, refer to the YouTube API portal.
+If you are using the latest release build, please create an issue on the repository.

 # Requirements
  1. Windows 7/8/10/11
  2. Microsoft .NET Core SDK 6.0